China offers surprises

 The artist was candid when speaking about his experiences.

-“You encounter stuff you never imaged in China.
+“You encounter stuff you never imagined in China.
 As an artist and a human being it is a great space to be in.
 Just organising stretches to be made, all shops look the same but they all do it differently, no one spoke English and it was challenging and quite tiring trying to communicate.
 On an average day we got up and went for a bike ride (everyone rides bikes) to an area where art supply shops were, to buy materials.
 There are so many of them and you quickly begin to learn which ones you can navigate around and communicate with.
 A week later 10 linen stretches, each measuring 220cm x 100cm, turned up at 8 o’clock at night on the bikes of two very hard-working women.”

 Martin was against the idea of this being a cultural experience, “to use that idea to make this work significant seemed really dumb.
 Simon and my approach was to do basic stuff – he is unable to make his sort of work here in New Zealand, the market doesn’t allow it.
 We didn’t go to sell work, we went to make a show and this gave Simon the freedom to experiment with new ideas and not be reliant on making money.